 A subset of terminal states $T \subseteq S$ An initial state $s_0 \in S$

 Turing Machine (A. Turing, 1937) A busy beaver example (3 states)

 Assume that the tape is infinite and plenty of blank symbols o What does this machine do?

-An Aside: Church-Turing Thesis
+Decisions and decidability (automation)

+■ What is a problem?